Blind Date (1959 film): Production

-The script was originally written by Eric Ambler.
-Losey disliked it so it was rewritten.
-The budget consisted of £40,000 put up by the German producer and £98,000 provided by SBA.

 Virginia McKenna turned down the part of Lady Fenton.
-Losey wanted the part of the police officer to go to Peter O'Toole but he was not considered a name at the time so it was offered to Stanley Baker who would make several films with Losey.
-The film was shot from March to May 1959.
+Losey wanted the part of the police officer to go to Peter O'Toole but it was offered to Stanley Baker, who would go on to make several films with Losey.

 Losey says John Davis of Rank wanted references to the corruption of the police and the class system to be removed but the filmmakers held firm and changes were not made.